-GDPR (General Data Protection Regulation) is new legislation coming into effect from 25th May 2018 which gives you as an individual more rights and protection over your personal data.
+GDPR (General Data Protection Regulation) is legislation that went into effect in May of 2018 which gives you as an individual more rights and protection over your personal data.

-Companies will have to be transparent about what data they hold about you and why, will no longer be able to spam you with unwanted marketing material, nor share your data with third parties without your knowledge.
-In our opinion this is a hugely positive step forward for the rights of the individual in the context of the current multi-billion dollar data industry and wake of the Facebook/ Cambridge Analytica scandal.
+Companies will have to be transparent about what data they hold about you and why, and will no longer be able to spam you with unwanted marketing material or share your data with third parties without your knowledge.
+In our opinion, this is a hugely positive step forward for the rights of the individual in the context of the current multi-billion dollar data industry and the wake of the Facebook/ Cambridge Analytica scandal.

 GDPR affects all businesses operating within the EU in terms of how they collect, use, share and store personally identifiable data such as names, addresses, phone numbers and emails.
 There is a misconception that GDPR only affects B2C businesses.
 GDPR also affects B2B businesses because client and employee names, emails and job roles can all be used to personally identify individuals.